 From city-based SMEs gradually increasing their reliance on the cloud to larger organisations requiring resilient services to ensure they are always connected – so many businesses stand to benefit from the next generation of wireless connectivity.

-Sourced by John Lillistone, head of Products, Telecoms, at Arqiva
+Sourced from John Lillistone, head of Products, Telecoms, at Arqiva